Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 Updated at 9:40 a.m.
 ET

-Dick's Sporting Goods, one of the largest sports retailers in the U.S., has announced it is immediately ending its sales of military-style semi-automatic rifles, and is requiring all customers to be older than 21 to buy a firearm at its stores.
+Dick's Sporting Goods, one of the largest sports retailers in the U.S., has announced it is immediately ending its sales of military-style semi-automatic rifles and is requiring all customers to be older than 21 to buy a firearm at its stores.

 Additionally, the company no longer will sell high-capacity magazines.

-CEO Ed Stack announced the decision ABC's Good Morning America on Wednesday, the same day survivors of the shooting at Marjory Stoneman Douglas High School are returning to class.
+CEO Ed Stack announced the decision on ABC's Good Morning America on Wednesday, the same day that survivors of the shooting at Marjory Stoneman Douglas High School are returning to class.
 Stack said the 19-year-old gunman allegedly behind that massacre, which claimed 17 lives and wounded many more in Parkland, Fla., had purchased a firearm from the retailer last November.

-While that the weapon — a shotgun — was not used in the shooting, the CEO said, the revelation deeply affected Stack and his colleagues at Dick's.
+While that the weapon — a shotgun — was not used in the shooting, the CEO said the revelation deeply affected Stack and his colleagues at Dick's.

 "We did everything by the book.
 We did everything that the law required, and still he was able to buy a gun," Stack said.
 "When we looked at that, we said the systems that are in place across the board just aren't effective enough to keep us from selling a gun like that.